AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 ## Typescript's Typesystem

 The day after me and a colleague started discussing the event.
-He mentioned that knowing Typescript is in fact Turing compete it is fully possible to solve this issue using the typesystem only.
+He mentioned that knowing _Typescript_ is in fact _Turing compete_ it is fully possible to solve this issue using the typesystem only.
 At first I was confused, but then he explained his approach to me, but also that he didn't manage to finish it because of the depth limit TS enforces (as of TS 4.3 it is 50).
 So that's when I decided it's game time!

 # The solution

 ## What I wanted to achieve

-When it comes to coding something that you are not completely sure how to implement I find it easier if you start with the interface.
+When it comes to coding something that you are not completely sure how to implement, I find it easier if you start with the interface.
+So I ask myself

-"What I want to achieve":
+> "What I want to achieve?"

 ```ts
 type Sample = [199, 200, 208, 210, 200, 207, 240, 269, 260, 263];